LHAGELS/LHAGELS.github.io/_posts/2020-05-31-How-to-visualize-the-composition-of-your-university-programme.md

 The final result will be an **interactive visual representation** of the B.Sc.
 Economics in Konstanz at the end of this post.

 ## Let's start from scratch!
-{% include important.html content="Unless you are not a student from the University of Konstanz the first steps do highly vary.
-In this case you should first examine the website with the web-developer tool and adjust the elements!
-If you need consultation in doing so, do not hesitate to contact me!" %}

 ### 1. Scrape some Data from the Web
 There are several libraries for web scraping available.
 The most common used in python are **BeautifulSoup and Selenium** because they are **to apply intuitively**.